Only 20% of small businesses find a buyer. Why most businesses never sell?

 Yet, when that day doesn’t come, it can be devastating to a business owner left questioning if they made the right decisions.
 Should they have worked for someone else for alot fewer headaches?

-So the question is, why don’t most businesses sell if the owner is ready, willing, and able?
+So the question is, why do most businesses never sell if the owner is ready, willing, and able?

-We asked business brokers across the country about their real-world experiences.
+We asked business brokers across the country about their real-world experiences about why most businesses never sell.
 Here’s what they had to say.

 Unrealistic seller expectations